jam9304/bank-tech-test/README.md

 <br />

-- Currently \n can be seen in the return of the statement, so I would remove this

 - Throw errors when non integers are added to deposit/withdraw

 - Have a minimum balance, i.e. 0 or if an account had an overdraft it could be -100 etc.